iningwei/UnityCCAction/README.md

 ### TODO
 ``RotateTo、RotateBy``
 - It relay on a singleton,not a good idea.
-- Add OnUpdate(float) delegate
-- Add TimesManager's some usefull functions
+- Add TimesManager's some usefull functions.
 - Compare with iTween,LeanTween,HotTween.

 ## Any problem you get,please let me know.